cfe-lab/Kive/INSTALL.md

 Source code or binaries for Python can be obtained from the official website, [python.org](www.python.org).
 Most *nix distributions (including OS X) come with some version of Python.
+CentOS 6.7 requires you to install Python 2.7 as a software collection.

+    scl enable python27 bash

 The fleet workers launch very slowly on compute nodes with a network file system.
 They will launch much faster if you run the fleet within a Python